niHonkage/DocsLearning/en/guides/tools/tool-configuration/stable-diffusion.md

 The `model_name` is what we need, in this case, it's `pastel-mix_pastelmix-better-vae-fp32`.

-## 3. Integrate Stable Diffusion in Fusionworks
+## 3. Integrate Stable Diffusion in FusionWorks
 Fill in the Authentication and Model Configuration in `Tools > StableDiffusion > To Authorize` with the information you get from the previous steps.

 ## 4. Finish
-Just try use it in Fusionworks!
+Just try use it in FusionWorks!